markwolfeman/ist653/assignments/homework2.markdown

 		- [Video tutorial](https://www.youtube.com/watch?v=PSxEFQGZl94) resize images using PhotoScape
 <br/>

-- **Due: Tuesday June 7th**
+- **Due: Friday, September 29th**

 - Assignment is worth 10 points.

 - **Email me one .zip file** that includes: completed .csv or .txt, folder of reduced/resized and watermarked image files.
-Work in groups or by yourself, if you like.
+Work in groups or by yourself if you prefer.
 Please post all questions, comments, and help in the Homework 2 discussion forum.